Skip to main content

 Treatment Options

 When gynaecomastia does not improve naturally, men often explore treatment options.
 One of the most effective solutions is gynaecomastia surgery.
 This procedure removes excess glandular tissue and fat, helping create a flatter chest profile.
-The surgery is usually straightforward, and recovery times vary depending on the individual.
+The surgery may involve liposuction, glandular excision and for more severe cases, skin removal.
+Recovery times can vary depending on the complexity of the surgery or individual healing.

 Why Choose a Specialist?

-If you are considering surgery, consulting with experienced professionals is key.
-Plastic surgeons in Melbourne Victoria are highly skilled in procedures such as gynaecomastia surgery, offering tailored care and guidance for each patient’s needs.
+If you are considering surgery, consulting with specialist plastic surgeon is advised.
+Plastic surgeons in Melbourne Victoria are experienced in procedures such as gynaecomastia surgery, offering individualised guidance for each patient.

-One respected name in this field is Dr Sophie Ricketts, a Melbourne-based plastic surgeon with expertise in body and breast procedures.
-Her approach is focused on safety, precision, and supporting patients through every stage of treatment.
+One respected name in this field is Dr Sophie Ricketts, a Melbourne-based plastic surgeon with experience in body and breast procedures.
+Her approach is focused on safety, and supporting patients through every stage of treatment.

 Living with Gynaecomastia